jackyman1997/LSTM/README.md

 [difference of `.flatten()` and `.view(-1)` in PyTorch](https://discuss.pytorch.org/t/what-is-the-difference-of-flatten-and-view-1-in-pytorch/51790)

 # Disclaimer
-This practise project shall never be used for predicting any sort of finanical figures or data, and shall never trust the outcome generated from this project.
+This practice project shall never be used for predicting any sort of finanical figures or data, and shall never trust the outcome generated from this project.
 Basically, this is a practise on how to convert time-series data into pytorch-ready tensors only, the LSTM model training is not the main idea.